AutoAtlas: Neural Network for 3D Unsupervised Partitioning and Representation Learning: Introduction

 Data-driven analysis and machine learning has shown promise in finding associations between brain imagery and predictive targets \cite{Landhuis2017-mv, Lemm2011-an}.
 These approaches rely on large collections of imagery and are trained to predict disease states or behavioral characteristics.
 This type of prediction using brain imagery is an important problem in computational neuroscience with broad applications in clinical and scientific domains \cite{Landhuis2017-mv}.
 The advantage of separating representation learning and prediction is of special importance to many applications that require multiple predictions because the generation of distinct representations for each separate predictive task obstructs spatially derived insights that may be present across predictive tasks.

-The novel contributions of this paper are as follows - \begin{itemize} \item Neural network architecture called AutoAtlas for fully unsupervised data-driven partitioning and representation learning of 3D volumes without the use of any prior knowledge. \item Loss function called Neighborhood Label Similarity (NLS) loss that encourages AutoAtlas to produce a partition where each voxel is forced to predict a single partition label with high confidence.
+The novel contributions of this paper are as follows - \begin{itemize} \item Neural network architecture called AutoAtlas for fully unsupervised data-driven partitioning and representation learning of 3D volumes without the use of any prior knowledge. \item Loss function called Neighborhood Label Similarity (NLS) loss that encourages AutoAtlas to produce partitions where each voxel is forced to predict a single partition label with high confidence.
 The NLS loss is also responsible for producing smooth and contiguous partitions. \item Loss function called Anti-Devouring (AD) loss which encourages a pre-defined minimum number of voxels to predict each partition. \item Representation learning using AutoAtlas' features that are uniquely associated with each partition. \end{itemize}

-We evaluate the predictive performance of AutoAtlas' features for several measures included in the HCP-YA dataset using several regressors, including linear regression, support vector machine, multilayer perceptron, and nearest neighbor methods.
-We compare the performance using our features with features associated with established anatomical regions as produced by Freesurfer \cite{Desikan2006-zh} and included in the HCP-YA dataset.
+We evaluate the predictive performance of AutoAtlas' features for several measures included in the HCP-YA dataset \cite{Van_Essen2013-xf, Glasser2016-kr, Smith2013-vw, Barch2013-wy, Van_Essen2012-cf, glasser2013minimal} using several regressors, including linear regression, support vector machine, multilayer perceptron, and nearest neighbor methods.
+We compare the performance using AutoAtlas features and features associated with established anatomical regions as produced by Freesurfer \cite{Desikan2006-zh} that is included in the HCP-YA dataset.
 Using the prediction results, we then compute importance scores for each partition and map them back onto the input brain volumes, to show partitions that are more important for the given prediction task.
+We have publicly released the code for AutoAtlas under an open-source license at \url{https://github.com/LLNL/autoatlas}.